Skip to main content

 Is the ZeroWater 6-pack a better deal than the 4-pack?

 Yes.
-The 6-pack costs $80.99 ($13.50 per filter) compared to the 4-pack at $59.99 ($15.00 per filter).
-That saves you $1.50 per filter, which adds up to $9.00 in savings across six filters.
+The 6-pack reduces the per-filter cost by roughly 10% compared to the 4-pack.
+Over the full six filters, those savings are meaningful for a product you replace frequently.
 If you are a committed ZeroWater user, the 6-pack is the most economical way to buy.
 The only reason to choose the 4-pack is if you want to try ZeroWater before committing to a larger quantity.

 How many months will the ZeroWater 6-pack last?